JosephDillard/JosephDillard/README.md

 1) ArcGIS System Design
 * System Design Strategies - http://www.wiki.gis.com/wiki/index.php/System_Design_Strategies
 * ArcGIS Capacity Planning Tool Updates - http://www.wiki.gis.com/wiki/index.php/Capacity_Planning_Tool_updates
+* ArcGIS Capacity Planning Tool - Dave Peters has Retired - Unkown if anyone else will take up his efforts on this.
+* ArcGIS Architecture Series: Tools of an Architect - https://community.esri.com/t5/implementing-arcgis-questions/arcgis-architecture-series-tools-of-an-architect/td-p/22626

+a.
+Questions before design
+What types of data?
+How many records are in the vector data that will be stored in the database?
+Data pulled into the systems?
+GIS systems or non GIS data?
+ETL?
+What kind of users will use this system - ArcGIS Editors in Pro or Desktop?
+End user are mostly non-GIS users mostly consuming information?
+Both?
+What types of app or functions will be built to use the system.
+How much downtime is acceptable?
+High available?
+Active - Active or Active - Passive - Two duplicate systems can be use to also increase the amount of users servers but will require twice the license as Active Passive.
+Geographically distributed system?

 2) ArcGIS on AWS
 * ArcGIS Enterprise in the cloud - https://enterprise.arcgis.com/en/server/latest/cloud/amazon/what-is-arcgis-server-on-aws.htm